Rock and Pillar Range

-The Rock and Pillar Range (Patearoa), is a range of high hills is located in the Maniototo, an area of inland Otago, New Zealand.
-The range is surrounded on three sides by the Taieri River, which has its source in the Lammerlaw Range.
+The Rock and Pillar Range (Patearoa), is a range of high hills is located in the Maniototo, an area of inland Otago, in the South Island of New Zealand, about 53 km from the east coast.

+The range is surrounded on three sides by the Taieri River, which has its source in the nearby Lammerlaw Range.
 The river flows out across the scroll plain at Paerau, along the north west flanks of the Rock and Pillar Range before almost doubling back on itself at Waipiata and flowing back along the eastern side past Hyde through the Strath-Taieri.
+The Great Moss Swamp lies on the upper surface of the range.
 The town of Middlemarch lies close to the Taieri River to the east of the range, and Patearoa lies to the northwest.